Browser hijacking: Trovi

-Trovi is a hijacker that can be found when installing Cheat Engine or some versions of VLC Player on www.oldapps.com, or when downloading applications from certain freeware sites, such as Softonic.com or Download.com.
+Trovi is a browser hijacker typically distributed through third-party download portals (such as Download.com) and legacy freeware repositories.
+These platforms frequently bundle unwanted software into the installers of otherwise legitimate open-source or freeware applications without the original developers' consent.

 Trovi uses Bing (a legitimate search engine) to provide results to the user.
 Although the address bar changes to Bing.com when showing search results, search keywords are executed through Trovi regardless.
 Trovi formerly used its own website to show search results with the logo at the top left hand corner of the page but later switched to Bing in attempt to fool users more easily.
 Trovi is not as deadly as before with taking the ads out of the search results depending on what browser is being used, but is still considered a browser hijacker.

 It also controls the homepage and new tab page settings to prohibit the ability to change them back to the original settings.
 Depending on whatever browser is being used, ads may appear on the page.

 When it infects a user's computer, it makes a browser redirect from Google and some other search engines to trovi.com.

 Trovi was created using the Conduit toolbar creation service and has known to infect in similar ways to the Conduit toolbar.